W. H. R. Rivers: Beginnings of career in psychology

 In the same year, Rivers joined the Neurological Society of London and presented A Case of Treadler's Cramp to a meeting of the society.
 The case demonstrated the ill effects of what is understood as repetitive motion injury.
 Such injuries sustained by factory workers, against which they had little protection or compensation, were part of the cost for millions of people of Britain's industrial supremacy.

 Resigning from the National Hospital in 1892, Rivers travelled to Jena to expand his knowledge of experimental psychology.
 Whilst in Jena, Rivers became fluent in German and attended lectures on both psychology and philosophy.
 He also became deeply immersed in the culture; in a diary he kept of the journey he comments on the buildings, picture galleries, church services, and education system, showing his wide interests and critical judgement.
 In this diary he also wrote that: "I have during the last three weeks come to the conclusion that I should go in for insanity when I return to England and work as much as possible at psychology."

 After his return to England, he became a Clinical Assistant at the Bethlem Royal Hospital.
 In 1893, at the request of G. H Savage, he began assisting with lectures in mental diseases at Guy's Hospital, emphasising their psychological aspect.
 At about the same time, invited by Professor Sully, he began to lecture on experimental psychology at University College, London.

 By 1893, when he was unexpectedly invited to lecture in Cambridge on the functions of the sense organs, he was already deeply read in the subject.
 He had been captivated by Head's accounts of the works of Ewald Hering, and had avidly absorbed his views on colour vision and the nature of vital processes in living matter.
 He also prepared for this project by spending the summer working in Heidelberg with Emil Kraepelin on measuring the effects of fatigue.

 The offer of a Cambridge lectureship resulted from continuing evolution within the university's Natural Science Tripos.
-Earlier in 1893, Professor McKendrick, of Glasgow, had examined subject and reported unfavourably on the scant knowledge of the special senses that was displayed by the candidates; to correct this, Sir Michael Fosterappointed Rivers as a lecturer.
+Earlier in 1893, Professor McKendrick, of Glasgow, had examined subject and reported unfavourably on the scant knowledge of the special senses that was displayed by the candidates; to correct this, Sir Michael Foster appointed Rivers as a lecturer.
 He became Fellow Commoner at St John's College.
 He was made a Fellow of the college in 1902.

 Rivers was stretched in his work, as he still had ongoing teaching commitments at Guy's hospital and at University College.
 In addition to these mounting responsibilities, in 1897 he was put in temporary charge of the new psychological laboratory at University College.
 That year Foster had assigned him a room in the Physiology Department at Cambridge for use in psychological research.
 As a result, Rivers is listed in the histories of experimental psychology as simultaneously the director of the first two psychological laboratories in Britain.